Greenwood flying and Fred flailing: How does Ronaldo fit in at Man Utd?

 The England forward's 80th-minute winner against Bruno Lage's side was his third goal of the season, making Greennwood the first teenager to score in the opening three Premier League games of a new campaign since Robbie Fowler did the same for Liverpool in 1994-95.

-The 19-year-old has picked up from where he left off last season, with his impressive form and his near post strike here, which was assisted by debutant Raphael Varane, meaning he has now scored nine goals in his last 11 league appearances.
+The 19-year-old has picked up from where he left off last season, with his impressive displays and his angled strike here, which was assisted by debutant Raphael Varane, meaning he has now scored nine goals in his last 11 league appearances.

 In that kind of form, he is undroppable.
 As Solskjaer put it in his post-match press conference, "he's a special kid".

-Greenwood’s strike came after he had been pushed out to the right, as Edinson Cavani had off the bench in the second half to replace Daniel James and go through the middle during the second half, but Greenwood's displays against both Leeds United and Southampton showed that he has developed well enough that he too can operate effectively in that centre-forward role.
+Greenwood’s strike came after he had been pushed out to the right, as Edinson Cavani had come off the bench in the second half to replace Daniel James and go through the middle, but Greenwood's displays against both Leeds United and Southampton showed that he has developed well enough that he too can operate effectively in that centre-forward role.

 So with Cavani still offering a threat and Greenwood in the form of his life, what does that mean for Ronaldo?